Ken Watanabe biography

 Date of Birth: October 21, 1959

 In 2003, he got the biggest break of his career when he was chosen to play Katsumoto opposite Tom Cruise as Nathan Algren in the big budget Hollywood picture The Last Samurai (2003).
 Watanabe received nominations for both a Golden Globe and an Oscar for his supporting performance.
-More recently, he starred in Godzilla (2014).
+He also starred in Godzilla (2014) and Transformers: Age of Extinction (2014).
+Most recently, Ken returned to theaters in the drama Bel Canto (2018), appearing alongside Julianne Moore, and also lent his voice to the stop-motion film Isle of Dogs (2018).

 Ken divorced his wife, Yumiko, with whom he has two adult children, in April 2005.
-Later that year, he married actress Kaho Minami.
+Later that year, he married actress Kaho Minami and adopted her son from a previous marriage.
+The two divorced in May 2018 after Ken admitted to having an affair.

 Ken Watanabe Filmography